AlessioC31/ds_homework2/README.md

     run()
 ```

 The client has local objects known as `stubs` that implements the same methods as the service.
 The client can then call these methods and gRPC will take care of the communication between client and server.
+As we can see, using this approach, calling a procedure located on the server is as easy as calling a local method.